bugcrowd/templates/submissions/description/cross_site_scripting_xss/template.md

 Attempt to escalate the XSS to perform additional actions (such as an account takeover or CSRF bypass to perform a sensitive action).
 If this is possible, provide a full proof-of-concept here.
 -->

-A malicious attacker could abuse this XSS further to {{action}} by using the following JavaScript payload.
+An attacker could abuse this XSS further to {{action}} by using the following JavaScript payload.

 ```javascript